2020-08-04

 ## [7] "Solar" "Wind"

-# Get list of country names ordered by nuclear's percent of total.
+field a factor with the ordering needed for our chart.# Get list of country names ordered by nuclear's percent of total.

 # This list will be used later to order the factor for sorting on the chart.

-nuc_ctrys <- energy_types %>%
+nuc_ctrys <- group_by(country_name) %>%

 mutate(nuc_pct = `2018`/sum(`2018`)) %>%